codacy/codacy-eslint-legacy/docs/description/class-methods-use-this.md

 "class-methods-use-this": [<enabled>, { "exceptMethods": [<...exceptions>] }]
 ```

-The `exceptMethods` option allows you to pass an array of method names for which you would like to ignore warnings.
+The `"exceptMethods"` option allows you to pass an array of method names for which you would like to ignore warnings.
 For example, you might have a spec from an external library that requires you to overwrite a method as a regular function (and not as a static method) and does not use `this` inside the function body.
 In this case, you can add that method to ignore in the warnings.

-Examples of **incorrect** code for this rule when used without exceptMethods:
+Examples of **incorrect** code for this rule when used without `"exceptMethods"`:

+::: incorrect

 ```js
 /*eslint class-methods-use-this: "error"*/